Skip to main content

 Compare Cumulative Scoring From RFP Responses and Demonstrations

 Compare the scoring for each vendor’s RFP response and demonstrations according to the scripted rubric.
-This will ensure that your evaluation is objective and that you remain focused on the needs and goals you identified earlier in the process.
+This rigorous comparison will help ensure your evaluation is objective and justify your final decision, which is particularly important for accountability and transparency in Philippine HEIs.

 Write Your Project Report and Recommendation